 At Appen, we provide high-quality training data for machine learning and artificial intelligence.
 Follow us to stay up to date on industry trends.
 In this edition of our roundup, news on: applications of AI and machine learning in banking.
 Check back for regular news roundups and subscribe to our YouTube channel for video updates.

-Machine Learning in Finance: How are Banks Best Capturing the AI Opportunity?
+Machine Learning in Banking: How are Banks Best Capturing the AI Opportunity?

-Major banks are ahead of the curve when it comes to adopting AI as a business strategy – an essential task for any major organization seeking an edge over their competitors.
-Banks have started to leverage AI and machine learning opportunities for both front-end and back-end operations, already leading to more successful business outcomes overall.
+Major banks are ahead of the curve when it comes to adopting AI banking as a business strategy – an essential task for any major organization seeking an edge over their competitors.
+Banks have started to leverage AI and machine learning in banking for both front-end and back-end operations, already leading to more successful business outcomes overall.

-With the intersection between machine learning and finance just getting started, take a look at how banks are using AI today, and how the adoption of AI strategies will impact key aspects of their operations – for the better.
+With the intersection between machine learning and finance just getting started, take a look at how organizations are using AI in banking today, and how the adoption of AI banking strategies will impact key aspects of their operations – for the better.

 Notable Applications of AI in Banking Today